Isotopes of thorium: Thorium-228

 228Th is an isotope of thorium with 138 neutrons.
 It was once named Radiothorium, due to its occurrence in the disintegration chain of thorium-232.
-It has a half-life of 1.9116 years.
+It has a half-life of 1.9125 years.
 It undergoes alpha decay to 224Ra.
 Occasionally it decays by the unusual route of cluster decay, emitting a nucleus of 20O and producing stable 208Pb.
-It is a daughter isotope of 232U in the thorium decay series.
+It is a daughter isotope of 232U and responsible for its radiological hazard.

-228Th has an atomic weight of 228.0287411 grams/mole.

 Together with its decay product 224Ra it is used for alpha particle radiation therapy.

 Thorium-229

-229Th is a radioactive isotope of thorium that decays by alpha emission with a half-life of 7917 years.
+229Th is a radioactive isotope of thorium that decays by alpha emission with a half-life of 7916 years.

 229Th is produced by the decay of uranium-233, and its principal use is for the production of the medical isotopes actinium-225 and bismuth-213.